makersacademy/CV/Jeremy-Barrass.md

 * Have run several one-off games in different systems for said gaming group.

-* Began playing Magic: the Gathering during my time at Maker's Academy.
-Currently have two pre-built decks and one from a Sealed Deck event, all of which await further test games.
+* Began playing "Magic: the Gathering" during my time at Maker's Academy.
+Currently have two pre-built decks and one from a Sealed Deck event, which I am in the process of testing.

 #### Analysis

+Can quickly and easily break processess and systems into components to better understand how the whole fits together.

 #### Planning